opnsense/docs/source/manual/vpnet.rst

 communication between both peers defined in :menuselection:`VPN -> IPsec -> Tunnel Settings`.
 After the phase 1 is configured, the "Phase 2" defines which policies traffic should match on.

-Since the kernel traps traffic mactching defined policies, no additional routing need to be configured in order to communicate between both ends of a tunnel.
+Since the kernel traps traffic matching defined policies, no additional routing need to be configured in order to communicate between both ends of a tunnel.

 ..
 Note::